Skip to main content

 • Staking Bridge

-• Allows users to deposit and withdraw VEGA tokens for staking.
-The VEGA tokens are always controlled exclusively by the tokenholder, even when on the Staking Bridge.
+• Allows users to deposit and withdraw governance tokens for staking.
+The governance tokens are always controlled exclusively by the tokenholder, even when on the Staking Bridge.
 Stake can be removed at any time by the tokenholder.

 • VEGA Token contract